cuvar/vocab/README.md

 # Vocab

-A tool for choosing a word to learn every day
+A simple vocabulary app for learning new words.